JOThurgood/SimpleCFD/incompressible/CCAPS_vardens/README.md

 Version of CCAPS for incompressible, variable density flow.

-It is the same solution as the main CCAPS, except the code strips away all other run modes / solvers / options (e.g. homogenous density simplification mode, homogeneous + viscosity).
+It is the same solver as the main CCAPS, except the code strips away all other run modes / solvers / options (e.g. homogenous density simplification mode, homogeneous + viscosity).

 This is done as a preliminary step in anticipation of writing a version of CCAPS for background subtracted models, (it was becoming to much of an if-nested nightmare to have multiple models / solvers within the one code, so given the purpose of "SimpleCFD" it seemed better to simply produce different versions of CCAPS for each regime, at least for now)